You have made a prototype with a Raspberry Pi. Well, is that also suitable for production?

 Disadvantages of a Raspberry Pi

-A call is free of charge and without obligation.
+You can make already a lot of progress in one conversation.
 We will specifically address the questions and problems that you need to solve.

 We will discuss your future related and product strategies.
 To easy your tasks, we will immediately give you a number of possible solution.